 If you want to automate training the same model with new data or learn how to programmatically train regression models, you can generate code from the app.
 To generate code for the best trained model, on the Learn tab, in the Export section, click Generate Function.

 The app generates code from your model and displays the file in the MATLAB Editor.
 To learn more, see Generate MATLAB Code to Train Model with New Data.

 Use the same workflow as in this example to evaluate and compare the other regression model types you can train in Regression Learner.

 Train all the nonoptimizable regression model presets available:

-On the far right of the Model Type section, click the arrow to expand the list of regression models.
+On the Learn tab, in the Models section, click the arrow to open the gallery of regression models.

 To learn about other regression model types, see Train Regression Models in Regression Learner App.

 - Train Regression Models in Regression Learner App